-Easter is on the way and many families celebrate by getting together for food, gifts, and fun.
+Easter is on the way, and many families celebrate with food, gifts, and fun.
 However, the holiday can present a few dangers for cats.

-Our kitties are part of the family, and we don’t want to exclude them from the good times, but it’s important to be extra cautious and vigilant during events where there are a lot of people and distractions.
+Our kitties are part of the family, and we don’t want to exclude them from the good times, but it’s important to be extra cautious and vigilant during events where there are people and distractions.
 Easter is no exception.

 While you’re enjoying your Easter feasting and fun, keep these safety tips in mind, and spread the word to help other families keep their cats safe, too.